haozhg/oml/README.md

 ## Highlights
 Here are some hightlights about this algorithm, and for more detail refer to this [paper](https://epubs.siam.org/doi/pdf/10.1137/18M1192329)

-- Efficient adaptive online linear/nonlinear model learning (system identification).
+- Efficient data-driven online linear/nonlinear model learning (system identification).
 Any nonlinear and/or time-varying system is locally linear, as long as the model is updated in real-time wrt to new measurements.
 - It finds the exact optimal solution (in the sense of least square error), without any approximation (unlike stochastic gradient descent).
 - It achieves theoretical optimal time and space complexity.
 - The time complexity (flops for one iteration) is O(n^2), where n is state dimension.
 This is much faster than standard algorithm O(n^2 * t), where t is the current time step (number of measurements).
 In online applications, t >> n and essentially will go to infinity.